jamesdpli/DC-Doughnut/README.md

 ## Overview

-This project is a technical test implementation for **Drive Score**, demonstrating modern Android app architecture, best practices, and fully tested features using Kotlin and Jetpack Compose.
-Developed in Android Studio Narwhal 2025.1.2.
+This project is a technical test implementation for **Drive Score**, developed in Android Studio Narwhal 2025.1.2, demonstrating modern Android app architecture, best practices, and fully tested features using Kotlin and Jetpack Compose.

 ---